JonathanBuchner/JonathanBuchner/README.md

 ![Envision](./img/envision.png)
 ### **Envision**  Developer

-Part of a three-person engineering team with two senior developers working to capture, save and stream media.
+Part of a three-person engineering team to capture computure screen medie, process the media in the cloud and stream media to review and training applications.

 #### *Project:* Smart Agent Client
 Cross-platform desktop application that capture user’s computer screen, program audio, and scrapes bi-data.